 Keyword research is essential for search engine optimization, or SEO, which is what helps your content get found in search engines like Google (or Pinterest and YouTube).

+It’s not enough to just write great content.
 You also need to use the keywords that people are searching for to make sure that your content actually gets seen.

 You also don’t want to guess what these keywords might be, especially when there are some great keyword research tools out there on the internet.

-SEMrush has a very extensive keyword research tool that provides data on certain keywords, including search volume, related keywords, top articles ranking for that particular keyword, and more:
+Ahrefs is a very extensive keyword research tool that provides data on certain keywords, including search volume, related keywords, top articles ranking for that particular keyword, and more:

-SEMRush provides details on your domain and your content relating to:
+Ahrefs provides details on your domain and your content relating to:

 - Keywords Analysis – See what keywords you’re ranking for and what potential keywords would be valuable for your content